 Think of it as a clutch player in your pantry lineup for when you're eyeing to whip up something cheesy or savory without the actual yeast flakes.

-Here’s the deal with using it: for every tablespoon of nutritional yeast you’d need, swap in about 1.5 tablespoons of chickpea flour.
-It’s perfect for making sauces, gravies, or even when you’re jazzing up your veggie recipes.
+With using it: for every tablespoon of nutritional yeast you'd need, swap in about 1.5 tablespoons of chickpea flour, and for similar grain-based swaps see corn flour swaps for bakers.

 To sum it up, chickpea flour is a versatile pick that keeps your dishes interesting and flavorful, minus the nutritional yeast.